Ashton Central Swimming Club

 2. Aim of the policy

-2.1 As in all matters concerned with the safeguarding of children, the ASA aims to help clubs establish and develop good practice.
+2.1 As in all matters concerned with the safeguarding of children, Swim England aims to help clubs establish and develop good practice.

-2.2 The ASA aims to help clubs avoid three potential sources of child abuse;
+2.2 Swim England aims to help clubs avoid three potential sources of child abuse;

 2.2.1 The use, adaptation, or copying of images for child abuse, either on the Internet or in print.